 The ACT Regulation has two components—one affecting vehicle manufacturers and one affecting fleets.

 How the ACT Regulation affects fleets: The ACT Regulation requires fleet operators to provide information to CARB on their assets and operations in California.
 This data will be used by CARB to shape future regulations regarding ZEV purchase requirements for California-based truck fleets.

 How the ACT Regulation affects vehicle manufacturers: Starting in 2024, truck manufacturers will be required to produce and sell ZEVs in California.
 The ACT regulation does not distinguish between battery-electric or fuel cell vehicles—all technologies that produce zero tailpipe greenhouse gas emissions (GHG) and criteria pollutants are encouraged.

-For more information on California’s ACT Regulation, download our ACT Regulation Fact Sheet.
+For more information on California’s ACT Regulation, download our ACT Regulation fact sheet (PDF, 214 KB).

 While this proposed rule is still under development, certain sectors, including public, bus and shuttle, refuse, and utility fleets, are being considered for early adoption.

-For more information on California’s Advanced Clean Fleet Regulation, download our Advanced Clean Fleet Rule Fact Sheet.
+For more information on California’s Advanced Clean Fleet Regulation, download our Advanced Clean Fleet Rule fact sheet (PDF).

 The California Air Resources Board’s (CARB’s) Innovative Clean Transit (ICT) mandate calls for all California transit buses to be zero emission by 2040.
 Beginning in 2029, all new bus purchases by transit agencies must be zero-emission, including agencies that own, operate, or lease buses with a gross vehicle weight rating greater than 14,000 lbs.
 With a combination of state and local grants, as well as partnerships with utilities including PG&E, municipal fleets can make the transition to electric vehicles smoother and more cost-effective.